How to choose a care home

 Your right to choose

-If the professional teams suggest a care home is the best option, they’ll provide a list of suitable homes with the expertise and facilities to meet your loved one’s needs.
+If the professional team believes a care home is the best option, they’ll share a list of suitable homes with the skills and facilities to meet your loved one’s needs.

-Your ICB or local authority should always involve you and your loved one in the assessment process and consider your preferences when choosing a care home.
+Your Integrated Care Board (ICB) or local authority should involve both you and your loved one in the assessment process, and take your preferences into account when considering care options.

 Visiting care homes